 Ms Lipscombe says the Trust wants to help address the growing issue of C&D waste by developing a specification that encourages waste minimisation and resource recovery.
 “The specification will recognise C&D waste service providers who reliably demonstrate great practices around waste minimisation, from waste reduction through recovery, reuse and recycling.”

 She says the Trust took its proposal for a C&D waste specification to the WasteMINZ conference in late 2017 and subsequently met with a number of key stakeholders to discuss the idea.
 “The feedback we got was that there was definitely a gap in the waste services market for an independently verified label of good performance.
-There was an appetite for it, and Environmental Choice was seen as the right vehicle.”
+There was an appetite for it, and Eco Choice was seen as the right vehicle.”

 Ms Lipscombe commended Auckland Council for supporting the development of the specification.
 “The Council’s grant will be crucial to the successful completion of the specification.
 We are a not-for-profit organisation and without this funding we would not have been able to advance this initiative.”
 The New Zealand Green Building Council (NZGBC), WasteMINZ and the Sustainable Business Network are also supportive of the specification.